|For all applicants [U.S. Citizens or International]:||January 28|

 35 credit hours completed over approximately 2.5 years, comprised of three summer Earth Expeditions field courses (21 credit hours), seven core online courses (14 credit hours) and completion of a Portfolio.
 MAT students will be required to complete a teaching portfolio adaptable for National Board Certification requirements, and MA candidates will develop a work portfolio suitable for their work environment.
 Degree candidates can focus portfolio work in a region (e.g., Africa) or on a theme (e.g., environmental education).

-Students in the Global Field Program may elect to pursue either a Master of Arts in Biology or a Master of Arts in Teaching in the Biological Sciences.
+Students in the Global Field Program may elect to pursue either a Master of Arts in Biology (MA in Biology) or a Master of Arts in Teaching (MAT) in the Biological Sciences.

 Apply to the MAT if you fall in any of the following categories: 1) you are certified to teach, 2) you have an academic degree in education or education related field (i.e., bachelor’s or master’s), or 3) you have taught, teach, or plan to teach in a k-12 school or informal education setting (also see FAQ’s on MAT vs. MA).
 Note: The MAT degree does not confer a teaching license.
 Applicants with no education background should apply for the MA, not the MAT degree.

 The MA is a degree option for any applicant with a bachelor’s interested in advancing their career through global leadership, community engagement, and environmental stewardship.